jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 **Between Beta 1 and the last RC**

+*   Create a label “Backport to WP x.x Beta/RC”.
 *   Triage recent bug reports and unlabelled issues for critical regressions
 *   Fix all critical regressions and as many bug fixes related to the release as possible

 **The week before each Beta/RC release**

-*   Go through all merged PRs labeled [`Backport to WP Beta/RC`](https://github.com/WordPress/gutenberg/issues?q=label%3A%22Backport+to+WP+Beta%2FRC%22+is%3Aclosed) and check that they are ok to include in the release
+*   Go through all PRs labeled “Backport to WP x.x Beta/RC” and check that they are ok to include in the release.
+Check the merged PRs with this label for any auto-cherry-pick failures.
 *   Review any open PRs with the same label
+*   Go through the commits on the wp/x.x branch to ensure the PR should be included in the release.
 *   Start package update/core patch process

 ## Planning before the first Major Release Beta